Defining Autism Therapy

 Seven Stars and Autism Therapy

-Seven Stars assists adolescents, ages 13 through 18, with autism and other autism spectrum disorders, amongst other issues.
-Seven Stars utilizes autism therapy to identify the strengths of every student.
-With every phase of the program at Seven Stars – stabilization, assessments, residential treatment and adventure therapy, each individual’s personal needs are taken into account.
-For autistic students, autism therapy is carried out throughout the program.
+Seven Stars assists adolescents, ages 13 through 17, with autism and other autism spectrum disorders, amongst other issues.
+It identifies the strengths of every student with Autism Therapy.
+With every phase of the program at Seven Stars – residential treatment and adventure therapy, each individual’s personal needs are taken into account.
+For autistic students, therapy is carried out throughout the program.
 Seven Star strives to drive students to success through continual learning and growth.

 In a 2012 autism therapy study, researchers found that group cognitive behavioral therapy improved the symptoms of autism within their sample size.
 Within a group of 20 children, 50 percent showed more sociable behavior after being treated in a group setting as opposed to the 8.7 percent in a group of 23 being treated as usual.
 This demonstrates the power of the group setting for autistic children.
 At Seven Stars, a group setting is emphasized in order to better the social skills of students.